AbelAguilarF/MeasuredBootNVRAM/README.md

 ```
 history -c
 ```
+- You can modify the scripts to hash the files you prefer.

 + After changing any of the two scripts, we must redo everything since the hashes will not be the same.